awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Handler`  <a name="cfn-lambda-function-handler"></a>
 The name of the method within your code that Lambda calls to execute your function\.
+Handler is required if the deployment package is a \.zip file archive\.
 The format includes the file name\.
 It can also include namespaces and other qualifiers, depending on the runtime\.
 For more information, see [Programming Model](https://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html)\.
 *Required*: No
 *Type*: String
 *Maximum*: `128`